7hekaka/newcytosim/doc/sim/report.md

 Both methods produce nearly identical formatted text output with selected data, such as the coordinates of the filaments, their state or length, etc.
+The command computes the report `on the fly`, as the simulation is being calculated.
+The executable does it after then simulation is completed.

 # The report command

 The command `report` can be called from the config file.